Faith Discussion

 1. Is this a book about losing faith?

-Not exactly.
-It is about faith becoming entangled with fear and denial—and then being re‑sorted.
-Todd’s crisis isn’t “God vs. me,” but “the voices speaking for God vs. God.”
-Over time, the book moves toward a more differentiated faith, where God is no longer synonymous with institutional condemnation.
+Todd’s crisis is not “God vs. me,” but “the voices speaking for God vs. God.”
+As fear intensifies, those voices become indistinguishable from faith itself, turning belief into surveillance and judgment.
+Over time, the book traces a slow differentiation: God is no longer synonymous with institutional condemnation or internalized panic.

 2. Why is Todd’s confession and the priest’s condemnation so pivotal?

-This is the moment fear becomes sanctioned and denial becomes mandatory.
 Before the priest’s response, danger can be localized—home, school, family.
 Afterward, judgment becomes moralized and omnipresent, something Todd must carry inside himself.
-That shift transforms fear into an internal authority and directly contributes to the later emergence of the Gay Monster.
+Fear is no longer situational; it becomes theological.

 3. Does the book reject religion or religious belief?

-No. The book does not argue against faith itself.
-It examines how faith can be distorted by fear, panic, and institutional certainty.
+Instead, it examines how faith can be distorted by fear, panic, and institutional certainty.
 A central distinction the book makes is between God and the human voices that claim to speak with absolute authority on God’s behalf.

 4. How should readers understand the “thought from outside” that appears in Chapter 11?